-The City Engineer is responsible for developing procedures for compliance with the Permit, planning stormwater capital projects, training staff from other departments, and reporting.
+The City Engineer is responsible for developing procedures for compliance with the Permit, training staff from other departments, and reporting.

 The Public Works Department is responsible for spill response, maintaining components of the MS4, and operating City properties such as roads, rights-of-way, parks, and municipal buildings in a manner that prevents and reduces stormwater impacts.